yottaawesome/msvc-bugs/src/SourceLocationDefaultParam/README.md

 As of 22/02/2023, this issue has been [reported](https://developercommunity.visualstudio.com/t/std::source_location-can-cause-ICEs-when/10287637) to Microsoft for further evaluation.

 As of 23/02/2023, Microsoft is now reporting this issue is fixed internally and awaiting release.

+As of 20/04/2023, I can not longer reproduce this bug in Visual Studio (tested in 17.5.4).